Space-Control: Process-Level Isolation for Sharing CXL-based Disaggregated Memory: Introduction

+Memory isolation has been largely addressed by trusted execution environments (TEEs) on traditional single hosts~\cite{intel-sgx,intel-tdx,amdsev,cxl-4-spec,cxl-3.1-spec,data-enclaves,ayaz-thesis,elasticlave}.
+TEEs provide enclave, a critical isolation primitive, that functions without trusting the operating system (OS).
+However, CXL introduces a new challenge: sharing memory without cross-host visibility.

+Commercial TEE designs like Intel SGX~\cite{intel-sgx}, Intel TDX~\cite{intel-tdx}, AMD SEV~\cite{amdsev}, CXL-TEE (TSP)~\cite{cxl-4-spec,cxl-3.1-spec} \textit{etc.}, cannot share memory between enclaves~\cite{elasticlave,data-enclaves,cxl-4-spec,cxl-3.1-spec}.
+There have been research-based designs for sharing data between enclaves~\cite{elasticlave,data-enclaves}.
+However, these designs are for single-host systems only, as the security monitor, the hardware enforcer, operates locally, with no cross-host coordination.
+Furthermore, TEEs introduce notable performance overheads, reduce deployment flexibility, and expand the trusted computing base (TCB)~\cite{ayaz-ipdps}.

+Exploring different memory isolation designs led us to ask a fundamental question, \textit{``What is the minimum addition needed for shared disaggregated memory isolation?''} Hence, we revisit OS-based memory isolation to understand and address the missing gap.
+On a single-host system, the OS marks page table entries for sharing, and the TLB enforces permissions in the hardware.
+The POSIX shared memory API~\cite{shmem-linux} simplifies inter-process shared memory and management using usergroups.
+However, the missing gap is the lack of cross-host visibility.
+This, therefore, leads us to the central research question in this paper: \begin{quote} ``How can we ensure isolation in shared disaggregated memory that enforces the principle of least privilege and operates independently of the OS with minimal overhead?'' \end{quote}

+Prior works have emphasized \emph{horizontal} access control, \textit{i.e.} host-level permissions~\cite{deact,cxl-3.1-spec,cxl-4-spec}, whereas shared disaggregated memory (SDM) also needs \emph{vertical} access control, \textit{i.e.} per-process or per-virtual machine isolation across hosts.
+Vertical control requires a cross-host notion of \textit{who} is issuing a memory access, independent of the host OS.
+Therefore, we introduce \papertitle, a new security abstraction, that adds architectural cross-host \textit{identity primitive} for isolation.
+The vertical abstraction in our work is realized through two key architectural components: \textit{(a)} a new host-side validation hardware, and, \textit{(b)} a permission checker with a storage-efficient table.
+The former establishes a hardware-rooted identity at every context switch.
+The latter validates each load/store (LD/ST) at the memory egress point for arbitrary memory ranges, enabling fine-grained access control.
+The goal is to have a flexible design, meaning that the identity primitive shall be user-defined (\textit{e.g.} \textit{Linux processes}, \textit{capabilities}~\cite{cheri-paper}, \textit{virtual machines}, or, \textit{enclaves}) for cross-host sharing.

-In this paper, we present a hardware-backed access control framework that enforces isolation defined by a \textit{process}.
-A process is the smallest OS abstraction that issues user-mode loads/stores (LD/ST) under its own distinct address space.
-Further, our design ensures compatibility with the virtual memory infrastructure.
+In this work, we show the compatiblity of \papertitle with the existing virtual memory infrastructure by enforcing isolation defined by a Linux process.
+A process is the smallest OS abstraction that issues LD/ST under its own distinct address space. \papertitle registers and authenticates address spaces defined by a user process at the host using a secure process attribute context engine (SPACE), instead of the OS.
+Further, we leverage the CXL fabric manager (FM) for managing cryptographic keys and permissions, making it the root-of-trust.